 How do the Apple AirPods Pro 3 sound?

 Apple has redesigned the acoustic chamber of the AirPods Pro 3 to deliver improved bass response and stereo performance.
 But is that true?
 Well, sort of.
-But one thing is for sure: the AirPods Pro 3 sound pretty good.
+This is one of those products that people are going to have strong opinions of.

 Multi-Dimensional Audio Quality Scores (MDAQS)